 It can be hard to be active when you feel depressed or anxious or have a mental health problem.
 But activity can help you feel better, so do your best to find a way to be active.
 It's fine to start with small steps.
 You can build up from a few minutes a day.

 - Don't overdo it.
 Start with simple exercises, such as walking, bicycling, swimming, or jogging.

 - Warm up your muscles for about 5 minutes before you start exercising.
 To do this, you can walk, slowly move your arms and legs, or do simple muscle stretches.

-- Use the talk-sing test to see whether you're exercising at the
+- Use the talk-sing test to see whether you're exercising at the right pace.

 - If you can talk during exercise, you're doing fine.